nordyjay/fin_research_agent/README.md

 Specialized vector databases like Pinecone are faster but require managing another service.
 PostgreSQL with pgvector is slower but keeps everything in one database - simpler operations, easier backups, lower complexity.

 ### Why 512 Token Chunks?
 Financial documents discuss complex topics.
 Too small (128 tokens) and you split concepts mid-thought.
 Too large (2048 tokens) and search becomes imprecise.
-512 tokens typically captures 2-3 complete paragraphs - the sweet spot for financial analysis.
+512 tokens typically captures 2-3 complete paragraphs - this is an area ripe for exploration and optimization.

-### Why Three-Stage Deduplication?
+### Why Multi-Stage Deduplication?
 Without deduplication, searching "NVIDIA price target" might return 5 chunks all saying "$950" from the same report.
 Our pipeline ensures diverse sources: different pages, different semantic content, different content types (text vs tables).

 ## For Product Managers and Business Users

 This system transforms static PDF libraries into dynamic knowledge bases.
-Instead of manually searching through documents, users can ask natural questions and get sourced answers in seconds.
+Instead of manually searching through documents, users can ask natural questions and get sourced answers quickly.

 **Business Value:**
 - Reduces research time from hours to seconds
-- Ensures no insights are missed across large document sets
+- Potentially ensures no insights are missed across large document sets
-- Provides audit trail with source attribution
 - Scales to thousands of documents

 **Ready for Production?** Not quite.
-The system needs 2-4 weeks of engineering to fix critical issues (broken images, add authentication, implement caching) before enterprise deployment.
+The system needs additional engineering to fix critical issues (broken images, add authentication, implement caching) before enterprise deployment.

 ## Next Steps